orgmycology/astropy_report/sections/4_improving_participation.md

 ## Change about Astropy

 We asked respondents what they would change about Astropy, leaving the question open-ended so as to enable comments on technical, social, or other issues faced by community members.
-Newcomer issues were a major theme, with several respondents mentioning the desire to have easier entry points for using or contributing to astropy.
+Newcomer issues were a major theme, with several respondents mentioning the desire to have easier entry points for using or contributing to Astropy.
 Other themes included respondents seeking improvements to the affiliated package and PR processes, expressing desired support for using Astropy in educational settings, and suggesting revisions to community priorities.

 ### Easier Contributions